 This guide provides information for two audiences:

 If you've used Tableau before, you'll probably be interested in changes we've made in each version.
-For full details about new features added in Tableau 10.3, about installer changes, and about features added in other recent major releases, see What's New in Tableau Desktop in the Tableau Help.
+For full details about new features added in Tableau 2019.1, about installer changes, and about features added in other recent releases, see What's New in Tableau Desktop in the Tableau Help.